kavyaayyappan1998/DATA266---2738/README.md

 # DATA266---2738

+Question 1 is the doc file of explaining about the 1st question - autoregressive models and real-world examples

 Cuda.ipynb has the 3rd question - matrix multiplication using CUDA C programming and Measurement and analysis ( 4 and 5)